 the following inequalities hold

-\end{lem} \begin{proof} The statement follows directly from Lemma \ref{le:MetricEstimate}. \end{proof} \begin{rmk} It is important to note that we do not perform any kind of Wick rotation at any stage. \end{rmk} Next we want to derive bounds on the Bessel functions $K_1(\bullet)$.
+\end{lemma} \begin{proof} The statement follows directly from Lemma \ref{le:MetricEstimate}. \end{proof} \begin{remark} It is important to note that we do not perform any kind of Wick rotation at any stage. \end{remark} Next we want to derive bounds on the Bessel functions $K_1(\bullet)$.
 The functions $K_n(x)$ are positive and strictly monotonously decaying for $n\in\IN_0$ and $x\in\IR_+$.
-Hence we can control the decay properties of the propagator in every direction $e\in S^3\subset\IR^4$ if we manage to find estimates on $K_1(\bullet)$ with respect to the Euclidean norm in the sense of Lemma \ref{le:arg}. \begin{prop} Let $\n\in \IN_0$, $\sqrt{-z^2} \in \IC$ and $|\arg (\sqrt{-z^2})| < \frac{\p}{2}$.
+Hence we can control the decay properties of the propagator in every direction $e\in S^3\subset\IR^4$ if we manage to find estimates on $K_1(\bullet)$ with respect to the Euclidean norm in the sense of Lemma \ref{le:arg}. \begin{proposition} Let $\n\in \IN_0$, $\sqrt{-z^2} \in \IC$ and $|\arg (\sqrt{-z^2})| < \frac{\p}{2}$.
 Then

 with